 How to Build a Unique Three-Unit Condo Birdhouse (Multi-Family Birdhouse Plans)

 Out With the Old.
 In With the New.

 After many years, our old birdhouse had seen better days.
-It was perched in a prominent location in our garden, where year after year we enjoyed watching families of bluebirds and wrens raise their young.
-The worn and weathered wood has stoically withstood the harsh New England climate and even endured some gnawing from a family of flying squirrels.
+It was perched in a prominent location in our garden where year after year, we enjoyed watching families of bluebirds and wrens raise their young.
+The worn and weathered wood has stoically withstood the harsh New England climate and even endured some chewing from a family of flying squirrels.
 Though the birdhouse is still solid and offers a safe haven for the birds, it looks a little shabby.
 So I decided it was time to make a replacement.

 Three Basic Boxes